Corpus Course for EAP Teachers

 - What will you learn?

-Over the six-weeks, you will learn the skills necessary to:
+Over the eight-weeks, you will learn the skills necessary to:

 - Comfortably navigate and search using a range of corpus tools, but with a specific focus on Sketch Engine and the British Academic Written English corpus